WangHelin1997/Aty-TTS/README.md

 Note that we will release the dataset (HeyJay) after checking the copyrights.

-We provide all the code and pre-trained model in this repo, you can use the inference stage to generate atypical speech!
+We provide all the source code and pre-trained models in this repo, so you can use the inference stage to generate atypical speech!

 <img src="img\img.png">